DoctorChip/Recipes/salad.md

  - 1 medium red onion (if you use white I'll cry (no pun intended))
  - 6" cucumber
  - 3 small tomatoes
- - A handful of raddish
+ - A handful of radish

 ##### Dressing ######
  - Salt